generalistprogrammer/generalistprogrammer.github.io/convert-whatsapp-chat-to-pdf.md

 **Solution:** WhatsApp exports can be large with media.
 Try:
 1. Export "Without Media" first to get the text
-2. Use [ChatToPDF.app](https://chattopdf.app) which handles large files better than email
+2. Use web-based conversion tools which handle large files better than email

 ### Missing Media in PDF